iFixit/govinor/README.md

 This starts your app in development mode, rebuilding assets on file changes.

+> :warning: **Note**: Govinor carries out a lot of work using shell commands that won't probably work on your system.
+> The target system is Ubuntu 20.04.
+These functionalities needs to be mocked in order to test locally, so for now dev
+> mode is only meant for testing UI changes to the Govinor dashboard.

 ## Deployment

 If you need to setup a new server read the instructions below on "Setup AWS resources" and "Install Govinor on the server".